About Danielle Agami

 In to the past

-During Agami’s fellowship at The Center for Ballet and the Arts, she will invest in the development of a new technique class.
-After extensively practicing both the Gaga movement language and the traditional ballet technique, Agami will structure a class that allows the two to meet in balance.
+During Agami’s fellowship at The Center for Ballet and the Arts, she invested in the development of a new technique class.
+After extensively practicing both the Gaga movement language and the traditional ballet technique, Agami structured a class that allows the two to meet in balance.